InoxxAIsource/flipside-markets-flipside/replit.md

 -   **Frontend:** Built with React 18, TypeScript, Vite, Wouter for routing, TanStack Query for server state management, and Ethers.js v6 for Web3 integration.
 -   **Backend:** Node.js with Express and TypeScript, utilizing Drizzle ORM for PostgreSQL interactions.
 Includes a WebSocket server for real-time updates.
--   **Blockchain Integration:** Operates on the Ethereum Sepolia testnet, using ConditionalTokens, MarketFactory, CTFExchange (order book DEX), PythPriceResolver, FeeDistributor, ProxyWallet (for gasless meta-transactions), and MockUSDT smart contracts.
-EIP-712 signed meta-transactions are used for gasless trading.
+-   **Blockchain Integration:** Operates on the Ethereum Sepolia testnet, using ConditionalTokens, MarketFactory, CTFExchange (order book DEX), PythPriceResolver, FeeDistributor (code exists but not deployed), ProxyWallet (for gasless meta-transactions), and MockUSDT smart contracts.
+EIP-712 signed meta-transactions are used for gasless trading. **Note**: Fee collection is calculated but not enforced on testnet; FeeDistributor contract deployment pending for mainnet.
--   **Background Services:** Includes an `Event Indexer` for blockchain event syncing, a `Pyth Worker` for oracle updates and market resolution, and an `Order Matcher` for trade processing.
+-   **Background Services:** Includes an `Event Indexer` for blockchain event syncing, a `Pyth Worker` for oracle updates and market resolution, an `Order Matcher` for trade processing, and a `Rewards Cron` for hourly points recalculation and weekly resets.
+-   **Liquidity Mining:** Off-chain rewards system tracking user points based on trading volume, market making activity, and market creation.
+Points stored in PostgreSQL and calculated hourly from historical order fills.
 -   **AI Integration:** Leverages Replit AI Integrations for OpenAI's GPT-4o-mini via a dedicated backend service (`server/services/aiAnalysis.ts`).
 -   **Social Media Integration:** Uses `twitter-api-v2` library for X (Twitter) auto-posting, including image uploads and smart hashtag generation.
 -   **Image Processing:** `Sharp` library is used on the backend for image resizing, format conversion (to WebP), and validation during uploads.